-Cynthia Daniels is a two-time Grammy award winning (‘02 & ‘11) recording engineer most known for her extensive work in Broadway musicals (The Producers, Flower Drum Song, etc.) and TV/Film (World News Tonight, 20/20, MTV).
-Besides engineering, she has garnered a ‘07 Emmy Award for her work as a composer and music supervisor for daytime series “Guiding Light”.
+Cynthia Daniels is a two-time Grammy award-winning (‘02 & ‘11) recording engineer most known for her extensive work in Broadway musicals (The Producers, Flower Drum Song, etc.) and TV/Film (World News Tonight, 20/20, MTV).
+Besides engineering, she has garnered a ‘07 Emmy Award for her work as a composer and music supervisor for the daytime series “Guiding Light.”
 Cynthia has worked with many renowned artists such as Julie Andrews, Alec Baldwin, Paul McCartney, Chaka Khan, Sarah Jessica Parker, just to name a few.
-Her Easthampton recording space MonkMusic Studios, designed by John Storyk, has been nominated for a TEC Award and is home to renowned productions such as Beyonce’s “God Made You Beautiful” and Randy Brecker’s “Randypop”.
-Aside from her thriving career in music engineering and production, she devotes her time supporting emerging artists through the fledging independent label MonkMusic Records.
+Her Easthampton recording space MonkMusic Studios, designed by John Storyk, has been nominated for a TEC Award and is home to renowned productions such as Beyonce’s “God Made You Beautiful” and Randy Brecker’s “Randypop.”
+Aside from her thriving career in music engineering and production, she devotes her time to supporting emerging artists through the fledging independent label MonkMusic Records.

 “Every gig is making you ready for the next gig.”

 Not content with just another formal education under her belt, Cynthia took the first of many risks in her career.
-While a junior in college, she applied to do live sound in a well known jazz and rock club, Paul’s mall in Boston, and this she did without prior extensive knowledge of live sound reinforcement.
+While a junior in college, she applied to do live sound in a well-known jazz and rock club, Paul’s Mall in Boston, and this she did without extensive prior knowledge of live sound reinforcement.
 Cynthia flew by the seat of her pants.
-But combining this with a proactive mindset, she put in the hours prior to the gig to make sure she was prepared.
-“Preparation is everything”, says Cynthia.
+But combining this with a proactive mindset, she put in the hours before the gig to make sure she was prepared.
+“Preparation is everything,” says Cynthia.
 “Your reputation is everything.
 But if you make a mistake, it’s alright.
 It’s not gonna hit the New York Times.”

 From Boston to A&R Recording with Phil Ramone